teachrdan/stacks/README.md

 #TODO

-- Dan: Make pretty display of local storage as it changes.
-The challenge is to get it to update every time it changes.
+- Dan: Show results by deck via deck.html or results page, for each individual deck (possibly by ngRepeat or with a filter)
 - Margot: Add way to associate results in storage with deck name, show results by deck

 #MVP

 Read: X# of questions for first deck.